Woodeh/movie-mania/README.md

 ## Contribution

-Contributions to the Movie Search App are welcome!
+Contributions to the Cinema-hub App are welcome!
 If you encounter any bugs, have suggestions for improvements, or want to add new features, please feel free to open an issue or submit a pull request.

 Before contributing, please ensure that you have read the [contribution guidelines](CONTRIBUTING.md) to understand the project's coding standards and processes.